-Art, writing, and other creative projects—from traditional techniques to contemporary practices—offer teens an opportunity to explore their world while connecting to diverse cultural resources and the community’s wealth of talent and knowledge.
+Northern Youth Project’s art programming focuses on building self-confidence for our youth ages 5-21 and creating opportunities for peer to peer leadership.
+Art, writing, and other creative projects—from traditional techniques to contemporary practices—offer youth an opportunity to explore their world while connecting to diverse cultural resources and the community’s wealth of talent and knowledge.

 Local and visiting artists, and mentors, teach workshops in an expansive range of disciplines, including photography, poetry, drawing, mural painting, pottery, graffiti, printing and recycled art.
-A mural wall located at the Northern Youth Project Garden is always available for teens to express themselves freely.
+A mural wall located at the Northern Youth Project garden is always available for our young ones to express themselves freely.